A New Type of Collaboration for Scaling Value-Based Oncology Care

-- Proactive symptom management - by identifying and monitoring members undergoing treatment, our Care Team can quickly triage members to the right support, avoiding unnecessary ED visits and hospitalizations.
+1. Proactive Symptom ManagementBy identifying and monitoring members undergoing treatment, our Care Team can quickly triage members to the right support, avoiding unnecessary ED visits and hospitalizations.

-- Improved care access - we aim to reduce potential barriers to care by connecting members with needed resources such as transportation, housing, behavioral health support, grants, and more, and guaranteeing timely oncology appointments.
+2. Improved Care AccessWe aim to reduce potential barriers to care by connecting members with needed resources such as transportation, housing, behavioral health support, grants, and more, and guaranteeing timely oncology appointments.

-- Facilitating advance care planning and goal-concordant care - we facilitate conversations that ensure the care a patient receives aligns with their deeply personal goals, in order to reduce unwanted care and improve quality of life.
+3. Facilitating Advance Care Planning and Goal-Concordant CareWe facilitate conversations that ensure the care a patient receives aligns with their deeply personal goals, in order to reduce unwanted care and improve quality of life.